What is the solar energy potential in your region?

 We noted ideally because the reality is precisely not so ideal.
 Indeed; in winter, solar thermal energy (due to the fairly low heating temperatures reached) can only be used to heat domestic hot water or to supplement the conventional heating circuit (before the boiler).
 To switch to 100% solar, you need a low-temperature heated floor (or walls).

-This is why very few people use solar for heating: the vast majority of installations aim to heat only domestic hot water (which constitutes on average and about 10 to 15% of the annual energy consumption). ).
+This is why very few people use solar power for heating: the vast majority of installations aim to heat only domestic hot water (which constitutes on average approximately 10 to 15% of annual energy consumption). ).

 This brief calculation shows that the profitability of solar thermal is difficult to achieve for people (the vast majority of us) who do not understand that the financial calculation.
 Subsidies and various aids, as explained in a page of this site, do not change much… (on the contrary!)

-This will be the case as long as the non-renewable nature of fossil fuels and their induced pollution are not taken into account in their costs or that ecological aspects take precedence over financial aspects during a purchase ...
+This will be the case as long as the non-renewability of fossil fuels and their induced pollution are not taken into account in their costs or as long as ecological aspects come second to financial aspects when making a purchase...The moral aspect should, ideally, also play in favor of the choice of non-fossil energies...Is this not the basis of an eco-friendly society and no longer just a petroleum-financial one?

 also thank you for the info.
 Greeting.